What is grassroots marketing?

 How to Start a Grassroots Marketing Campaign

-Remember, grassroots marketing is focused on two things: your audience and intent.
+Remember, any grassroots marketing agency will tell you that grassroots marketing is focused on two things: your audience and intent.

 So it makes sense that the first step to a successful campaign is to accurately identify the niche you need to target.